jknowles/dataviz4ed/EEVAforEducation.md

 ## Objectives

 1. Review data visualization principles and chart types
+2. Techniques for plotting "big data"
-2. Look at applications in education data from an SEA
+3. Look at applications in education data from an SEA
-3. Challenges with administrative data and policymaking
+4. Your graphs are ugly!
-4. Best practices and advice
+5. Best practices and advice
-5. What tools to use
+6. What tools to use
-6. Activity!
+7. Activity!